moinwiki/moin/docs/admin/configure.rst

 ========================================
 Kinds of configuration files
 ============================
-To change how moin behaves and looks like, you may customize it by editing its misc. configuration files:
+To change how moinmoin behaves and looks, you may customize it by editing its configuration files:

 * Wiki Engine Configuration

   - the file is often called wikiconfig.py, but it can have any name
-  - in that file, there is a Config class - this is the wiki engine's config
+  - in that file, there is a Config class; this is the wiki engine's configuration
-  - this is Python code
+  - it is written in Python

 * Framework Configuration

   - this is also located in the same file as the Wiki Engine Configuration
-  - there are some UPPERCASE settings at the bottom - this is the framework's config (for Flask and Flask extensions)
+  - there are some UPPERCASE settings at the bottom; this is the framework's config (for Flask and Flask extensions)
-  - this is Python code
+  - it is written in Python

 * Logging Configuration

-  - optional, if you don't configure this, it'll use builtin defaults
+  - optional; if you don't configure this, it will use the builtin defaults
-  - this is a separate file, often called logging.conf or so
+  - this is a separate file, often called logging.conf
-  - .ini-like file format
+  - it has an .ini-like file format

 Do small steps and have backups
 -------------------------------
-It is a good idea to start from one of the sample configs provided with moin and only do small careful changes, then try it and then do the next change.
+Start from one of the sample configs provided with moin and only perform small changes, then try it before testing the next change.

 If you're not used to the config file format, backup your last working config so you can revert to it in case you make some hard to find typo or other error.